 5. Set Up Payments Methods

 Most payment processors will be able to integrate directly into your point of sale.
 To link them up, you usually need to go into your settings to select, edit and remove payment methods.
 If you're only looking to accept major credit cards, you should be fine.
 Most POS systems and card terminals accept these as default.

 If you're interested in accepting cryptocurrency or web payments through platforms like Apple Pay, Google Pay, and Paypal, however, we recommend seeing which payment solutions are permitted on your system before you invest in the software.

 6. Integrate Your POS With Other Software

 Also known as an add-on, a POS integration is a direct connection between your point of sale and another piece of business software.
 Every business will require slightly different software integrations.
 However, some common add ons include payroll, analytics reporting, accounting, and customer relationship management (CRM)

-Integrating this software should be super easy, especially if your system has an in-built (application programming interface) API system.
+Integrating POS software like Toast and Square into your existing network of tools and apps should be super easy, especially if your system has an in-built (application programming interface) API system.
 It's normally as easy as downloading an app and syncing your programs.